bl4drnnr/detectron2-flask-api/README.md

 The only thing you are required to do, is in **Runtime** settings **change runtime time** to GPU, *but be careful with that, since amount of resources you are allowed to use is limited.
 Use this method only for testing purposes.*

-Script and step-by-step instuction of how you can generate your own `.pth` model can be found in [this](google-colab-training-script) folder.
+Script and step-by-step instuction of how you can generate your own `model_final.pth` model can be found in [this](google-colab-training-script) folder.

 ### Installation